-E-Congress Date Day Calendar Teacher Responsibilities YLI suggestions and comments WEEK 1: JANUARY 6-11 6-Jan Monday E-Congress registration, Introduction, Research and Writing Phases are Open Log in to www.youthleadership.net and click E-Congress on the Dashboard page.
+Date Day E-Congress Calendar Teacher Responsibilities YLI suggestions and comments WEEK 1 & WEEK 1 & 2: JANUARY 4-7, JANUARY 8-14 4-Jan Wednesday E-Congress registration, Introduction, Research and Writing Phases are Open Log in to www.youthleadership.net and click E-Congress on the Dashboard page.
 Then click the National E-Congresses tab and then "Join" to register.
 Create class rosters and assign students to individual or group bills.
 Students may begin work.
-Print and read the E-Congress Teacher Instructions, and check your school's calendar before committing to E-Congress.
-Students may begin work immediately but cannot write their bill until they have been assigned to an individual or group bill.
-WEEK 2: JA WEEK 2: JANUARY 12 - 18 13-17 -Jan Monday thru Friday See above.
-Students may log in and work on E-Congress.
-Assigning students individual or group status must be done before students can begin writing!
-WEEK 3: JANUARY 19 - 25 23-Jan Thursday E-Congress registration and bill assignments end 5PM Eastern Deadline to join E-Congress, create roster(s), and to assign students to individual or group bills.
-No students may be added or assigned to an individual or group bill after this date.
+Print and read the E-Congress Teacher Instructions and check your school's calendar before committing to E-Congress.
+Students may begin work immediately but cannot write their bill until you have assigned them to an individual or group bill.
+WEEK 3: JA ANUARY 15-21 (NOTE: The YLI Office ce is Closed on Monday, January 16 in observance of of Martin Luther King Jr. Day) 18-Jan Wednesday Rosters should be created and students assigned to bill numbers by today in order for them to have enough time to complete the writing of their bills.
 Students should complete the political ideology survey by today and continue making progress.
-WEEKS 4, 5, & 6: JANUAI RY 26 - FEBRUARY 1, FEI BRUARY 2 - 8, & FEBRUARY 9 - 15 27-Jan thru 14-Feb Monday thru Friday Heart of Writing Phase Continue to have students work on completing the introduction, research, and writing phases of E-Congress.
+WEEK 4, 5, & 6: JANUARY 22-28, JANUARY 29-FEBRUARY 4, FEBRUARY 5-11 22-Jan thru 11-Feb Monday thru Frday each week Heart of Writing Phase Continue to have students work on completing their bills.
 This is the heart of the Writing Phase of E-Congress, and your students should be making great strides toward the completion of their bills.
-WEEK 7: F WEEK 7: FEBRUARY 16 - 22 20-Feb Thursday Have students finish their bills by today so that you can look over them before the submission deadline.
-YLI will not be open during the weekend so please contact us with questions beforehand.
-WEEK 8: FEBRUARY 23 - MARCH 1 23-Feb Sunday Submit all completed bills to YLI by the end of today.
+8-Feb Wednesday Have students submit their bills to you by today so that you can review them before the deadline.
+YLI will not be open during the weekend so please contact us with beforehand if you have questions.
+WEEK 7: FEBRUARY 12-18 13-Feb Monday Submit all completed bills to YLI by the end of today.
 Select those bills you would like to submit to YLI.
-From the Monitor Progress page, click on any links that say Teacher Review Finished Work and, once reviewing the bill, click Send to YLI .
+From the Monitor Progress page, click on any links that say Teacher Review Finished Work, and after reviewing the bill, click Send to YLI .
 Please do not wait until the last minute to do this step.
 Bills not sent to YLI by today cannot be included in the Committee Phase.
 If you need help meeting the deadline, please contact YLI.
-25-Feb Tuesday Committee & Amendment Phase opens Log in and view the Committee page.
+16-Feb Thursday Committee Phase opens Log in and view the Committee page.
 This will show you all bills assigned to your class(es).
-Once you respond to your bills, the authors will be able to respond to amendment requests.
+Please review and vote on these bills ASAP.
+The deadline is Wednesday, March 1.
 If you would like to do this step in the classroom, print out copies of the Bill Review Guide and the bills themselves for your students.